 Visual Studio 2010 SP1 installation failed with generic trust failure error as below.

 Identify the Problem

-What I observed in my case is that, somehow the ISO got corrupted after downloading it from the Microsoft download center.
+What I observed in my case is that somehow the ISO got corrupted after downloading it from the Microsoft download center.
 Further I computed SHA1 hash key using File Checksum Integrity Verifier tool and found that checksum is invalid.
-See below, the computed hash key for the ISO is incorrect.
+See below; the computed hash key for the ISO is incorrect.

-It is clear that actual hash key is not matching with the one calculated by the File Checksum Integrity Verifier.
+The actual hash key is not matching with the one calculated by the File Checksum Integrity Verifier.
 Due to this reason, Visual Studio 2010 SP1 installation failed.

 – Article ends here –